Devolutions/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/password-manager-pro.md

 Another reason for this error we have seen is that the DNS name of the server was specified, but it would work perfectly fine if you were using the IP address instead.
 Please test it with the procedure described below.
 ### TESTING PROCEDURE WITH POWERSHELL.
 Here is a script that you can use to test your access from a client workstation.
 Save the following code in a file called PMPTest.ps1.
-The technology used in the script is the same as is used from within {{ en.RDM }}, therefore it's the most conclusive test.
+The technology used in the script is the same as is used from within {{ en.RDM }}, therefore it is the most conclusive test.
 If you contact Password Manager Pro support, they can provide a Java based test fixture.
 It is not as useful except to prove that the server basically responds to your queries.

 ```
 [CmdletBinding()]